Elon Musk considers taking Tesla private in tweet, shares rise

 When another person tweeted that going private “saves a lot of headaches,” Musk replied, “Yes”.

-Tesla’s shares jumped to $362.74 in afternoon trading.
+Tesla’s shares jumped as high as $371.15 in afternoon trading.
+They were later halted for news pending.

 The company had a market value of $58 billion as of Monday’s close.
 Musk owns nearly 20 percent of the company.

 Musk has been under intense pressure this year to prove he can deliver on his promise to turn his money-losing company into a profitable higher-volume manufacturer, a goal that has propped up Tesla shares and resulted in a market value higher than that of General Motors Co.